 Beginning with the 2017-2018 academic year, subject scores of 4 or higher for International Baccalaureate Diploma Programme subjects shall be accepted for credit to satisfy degree requirements.
 Credit will be granted toward electives and students may work with the appropriate academic department to determine whether or not an IB assessment may transfer as credit toward a specific Black Hawk College course.

 Graduation Requirements

+- Purpose of General Education

 - Illinois Articulation Initiative Agreement (IAI)

-- Purpose of General Education
+- General Education Core Curriculum (GECC)

 - Online Degree Audit

+- Reverse Transfer

 - Graduation

-- Associate in Arts